 - for a DNS Response message: by matching the DNS response with the DNS Query (either by the EASDF assigning a specific Transaction ID when forwarding the DNS Query message and by matching the Transaction ID in the DNS Query and DNS Response, or by the EASDF using a unique couple of source IP address and UDP port per DNS context when forwarding the DNS Query message and by matching the DNS Response message using the destination IP address and UDP port) and by retrieving the DNS context that is associated with the DNS query.

-Editor's Note: this assumes that there is no NAT modifying the UE source IP address between the PSA and the EASDF, or that the SMF provides the Nated IP address in the DNS Context.
+NOTE 1: The EASDF has direct user plane connectivity (i.e., without any NAT) with the PSA UPF over N6 for the transmission of DNS signalling exchanged with the UE.
+The deployment of a NAT between EASDF and PSA UPF is not supported.

 If there is no DNS context matching a DNS Query or Response message, the EASDF should forward the DNS Query message towards a preconfigured DNS server and the DNS response towards the UE.